This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Eucalyptus oil is a strong essential oil distilled from the leaf of the Eucalyptus tree (Eucalyptus globulus).
 It is an evergreen tree native to Australia but is today cultivated worldwide.
 Eucalyptus essential oil is colorless and has a strong sweet and woody scent.
 It is extracted from the leaves of the eucalyptus tree using steam distillation.
 Does eucalyptus repel ticks?
 The Australian aborigines have known long before the arrival of Europeans on their continent about the medical qualities of the plant and its insect repelling properties.
 The eucalyptus leaves are also the main food source for the Koala Bear.

 Does eucalyptus repel ticks?

 Not only are tick bites irritating, but ticks can transmit dangerous diseases like Lyme disease and many others, that may infect people and pets alike.
 Applying tick repellent is the best defense against tick bites.

 There are several synthetic tick repellents many of which contain DEET and Picaridin.
 The use of artificial repellents over the long term has been associated with some harmful side effects.

 You can do away with these artificial repellents and opt for homemade organic repellents using a natural way to repel ticks.
 Eucalyptus is one such natural ingredient that works very well in repelling ticks.

 - A natural way to repel ticks and mosquitos

 - Eucalyptus oil is antibacterial, antifungal, antimicrobial, antiviral, and anti-inflammatory

-- For external use only.
-Keep out of reach of children and pets.
-Dilute with a carrier oil such as argan, almond, or coconut oil before applying to skin.
+- Use diluted with a carrier oil such as argan, almond, or coconut oil before applying to the skin.